 In chronology, Lord Danwood’s Dilemma, and the stories of two of Prudence’s sisters follow Farewell to Kindness and Revealed in Mist in 1808.
 In 1809, the last of the Virtue sisters finds her happy ever after.
 More stories follow in 1810.

 And so it goes.
 1811 is a very busy year, and in 1812, the Mountain King and six of his ten children arrive home from Central Asia to take the London Season by storm.
 Aldridge’s story, for those who have asked, is the third book in the Mountain King series.
-(The Bluestocking and the Barbarian is the first, and I’m holding off on putting it out in its own covers until I’m almost ready to publish The Healer and the Hermit.)
+(The Bluestocking and the Barbarian is the first, and I’m holding off on putting it out in its own covers until I’m almost ready to publish The Healer and the Hermit.
+I haven’t settled on the name for the third: either The Saint and the Sinner or The Rake and the Redeemer.
+Guess which one Aldridge is.)

 I’ve plots through to 1820, and several that haven’t matured enough to have a setting or a date yet.
 And, since some of my characters have appealing children, who knows?